 But I believe it can be even more so.

 It's only the second quarter of this year; which means the possibility for the rest of this year is WIDE OPEN.
-Below is an informal snippet video to encourage you to FOCUS.
+I encourage you to FOCUS.
 When we streamline our time and maximize our minutes, even the sky is not the limit.

 THINK.
 On Purpose.